Qarj/WebImblaze/MANUAL.md

 <a name="commandonerror"></a>
 #### commandonerror

-Will run the specified command if an assertion fails - regarless of whether the test step will be retried or not.
+Will run the specified command if an assertion fails - regardless of whether the test step will be retried or not.

 ```